Grand Bazaar Istanbul: 17 Best Shops and What to Buy

 1. Havuzlu Restaurant

-Apart from traditional Turkish foods, there are plenty of vegetarian and gluten-free options, such as the scrumptious peas and potatoes gliding in a tomatoey sauce.
+A fountain stands outside, and the sound of dripping water keeps your meal company.
+Beyond the traditional Turkish dishes there are plenty of vegetarian and gluten-free options, like peas and potatoes in a tomato sauce.

 Address: Beyazıt, Gani Çelebi Sk.
 Kapalıçarşı No:3